syengo254/A-GOT-Book-Series-App/README.md

 ```cmd
 npm start
 ```
+3. Finally open the URL on your browser, normally it will be http://localhost:3000/

-Consumed API is found at anapioficeandfire.com
+The Consumed API can be found at anapioficeandfire.com